Leopard 2: Leopard 2A4

 The Leopard 2A4M CAN is the upgraded Canadian version of the Leopard 2A4 acquired from the Royal Netherlands Army surplus.
 The Leopard 2A4M CAN is specially designed for the war in Afghanistan, based on experience gained by Leopard 2 operators.
 The first 20 were delivered in October 2010.
 Five were deployed to Afghanistan at the end of 2010 and operated until July 2011, when combat operations stopped.
 Of the other 2A4s acquired, 11 were converted for training use (nine A4s, two A4Ms).
 In February 2011, Canada bought 12 2A4s/Pz 87 from Switzerland for the 'Force Mobility Enhancement' project which, along with the remaining unused ex-Dutch tanks, saw 18 converted to Armoured Engineering Vehicles and 4 converted to Armoured Recovery Vehicles.
 Canada has also purchased 15 2A4s from Germany as Logistic Stock Vehicles (for spare parts).

 The Leopard 2NG (Next Generation) is a privately funded Turkish upgrade by ASELSAN that includes the application of AMAP, upgraded optics, completely overhauled turret mechanics, and a new fire control system on the work since 1995 and to be delivered by late 2011, which is intended to be used on the new Altay MBT.
-It was developed without an order from the Turkish Army, but might meet the requirements for the modernization of the Turkish Leopard 2A4s.
+It was developed without an order from the Turkish Army, but might meet the requirements for the modernisation of the Turkish Leopard 2A4s.
 The old powerpack and the L/44 gun barrel are kept, but the combat weight is increased to 65 t.
 According to Turkish news sources, Finland was interested in getting the Turkish upgrade package to modernise their fleet of Leopard 2A4s.
 However, in 2015, Finland purchased 120 2A6 vehicles from the Netherlands.

 The Leopard 2 hull was used for the Vickers Mk 7 main battle tank, which featured a British-designed turret, where some of the innovations later were incorporated into the Challenger 2 design.